NACUANET messages are NOT confidential or anonymous

 - NACUANET culture is kind and gentle

 NACUANET is a kind and gentle place.
 Remember that NACUANET readers are diverse with many experiences, perspectives, and sensitivities.
 Please make sure that discussion is pleasant and professional.
-Personal attacks or put-downs have no place on NACUANET, and if you are going to post a non-legal message or a message intended to be humorous, please remember that each of us perceive humor differently and consider whether the content might offend other members of the list.
+Personal attacks or put-downs have no place on NACUANET.
+If you are going to post a non-legal message or a message intended to be humorous, please remember that each of us perceives humor differently and consider whether the content might offend other members of the list.

 You may never rely on your messages being confidential or private, even if addressed to only one person.
 Remember that:

-- Forwarding – Although protocols restrict forwarding, NACUANET messages and, indeed, all email messages can be forwarded to others or the content can be copied into a different e-mail message.
+- Forwarding – Although protocol 2 restricts forwarding, NACUANET messages, like any email message, can be forwarded to others or the content can be copied into a different e-mail message.

 - Subpoenas – NACUANET messages may be subpoenaed and, as a result, produced as discovery in litigation or investigations.

 - Anonymity – Messages posted “anonymously” are not completely anonymous.
-(When deemed necessary by NACUA, such as in the case of inappropriate post, NACUA may obtain the identity of the anonymous poster from its service provider; the identity of anonymous posters, however, will only be maintained for 30 days after posting.)
+(When deemed necessary by NACUA, such as in the case of an inappropriate post, NACUA may obtain the identity of the anonymous poster from the NACUANET service provider.)

 - Brevity and Precision – Be brief and precise in your postings.
 Make sure your query clearly states the exact question you want answered.

 - Subject Line – Limit your postings to one subject at a time and include a meaningful “subject line”.
-This makes responses more relevant and makes finding your message in search results much easier.
+This makes responses more relevant and makes finding messages in search results much easier.

-- Consider the Audience – Ask whether your message is of interest to the entire membership or whether it would be better directed at a more specific group.
+- Consider the Audience – Ask whether your message is of interest to the entire membership or whether it would be better directed to a more specific NACUANET community.
 If you aren’t already a member of that group, you can join it.
-You can view a list of NACUANET’s groups here.
-You may also want to identify a few members from the Member Directory (for example, if you have a state-specific question) who may be best situated to answer a question.
+You can view a list of NACUANET’s communities here.
+You may also want to identify a few NACUA members from the Member Directory (for example, if you have a state-specific question) who may be best situated to answer a question.